toakenshield/homeassistant/README.md

 Welcome to my Home Assistant page!
 Some of my content will be available here so others may use it.

-Some integrations will be in norwegian as they are regional packages and not usually needed outside Norway.
+Some integrations will be in norwegian as they are regional packages and not usually needed outside Norway or I just don't have time to translate.

-You can see examples of packages in the folder Images.
+You can see examples of packages in the Images folder and simple Lovelace codes for some in the Lovelace folder.

 # WHAT YOU NEED TO MAKE IT WORK (PACKAGES):